 php artisan serve

 The above code will start the Laravel service.
-A black screen will appear showing the message: Laravel Development server started on http://localhost:8080.
-Copy and paste: http://localhost:8080 in your browser, and you can see the Laravel home screen appears in your browser.
+A black screen shows the message: Laravel Development server started on http://localhost:8080.
+Copy and paste http://localhost:8080 in your browser, and you can see the Laravel home screen appears in your browser.